HarveyBates/HarveyBates.github.io/_posts/2020-12-29-PySerialArduinoTutorial.markdown

 ---
 layout: post
-title:  "Reading array from an Arduino using PySerial"
+title:  "Tutorial: Reading array from an Arduino using PySerial"
 date:   2020-12-29 19:52:35 +1100
-categories: jekyll update
+categories: Tutorial
 ---

 ## Arduino side
-In this example the Python script is going to act as the master script (ask for data) and your Arduino microcontroller is going to act as the slave (provide data).
+In this example the Python program is going to act as the master script (ask for data) and your Arduino microcontroller is going to act as the slave (provide data).

 First we are going to setup the Arduino to read some random data from an analog pin.
 {% highlight C++ %}